Pommala-LLC/SPHUTA-TwinMapper-Documentation/docs/FEATURE_MATRIX.md

 # TwinMapper — Formal Feature Matrix

 This is the locked writing baseline for TwinMapper.
-All seven buckets are explicitly separated: Core, Additional, Optional, Open Implementation Decisions, Hard Non-Goals, External, and Deferred from V1.
+All seven buckets are explicitly separated: Core, Additional, Optional, Open Implementation Decisions, Hard Non-Goals, External, and Roadmap Beyond V1.

 ---